 - toilet safety frames

-Medicare considers these to be comfort items and not “medically necessary”.
+Medicare Part B considers these to be comfort items and not “medically necessary”.

 My mom purchase a 3 in 1 bedside commode prior to hip replacement surgery, and we have been able to use it for her as a raised toilet seat, toilet safety rail, a chair for sitting and having leg and foot baths on, and also as a bedside commode.
 If only we had a larger shower, Mom could have used it as a shower chair too.

-So, if your doctor deems it “medically necessary”, you have will only pay the 20% co-payment of the Medicare approved price of the commode plus your deductible if you have yet met that for the year, for 4 pieces of equipment in one.
+So, if your doctor deems it “medically necessary”, you will only pay the 20% co-payment of the Medicare approved price of the commode, plus your deductible if you have yet to meet that for the year, and get 4 pieces of equipment in one.

 To learn more about bathroom safety and what’s possible, you can read my article with 50 plus safety tips gleaned from over the 11 years that I have looked after my mom and dad.
 It includes both practical tips, and a range of items you should find very useful.
 You can find that here.

-How often does Medicare pay for a wheelchair ?
+How often will Medicare pay for a wheelchair ?

-The Medicare Part B coverage policy for replacing DME’s is to replace equipment that you rent or own that is –
+The Medicare Part B coverage policy for replacing DME, is to replace equipment that you rent or own that is –

 - worn out through use